isaiahsam/SignaSure-Web/assets/legal/terms_of_service.md

 ## Intellectual Property

 ### App Ownership
-All rights, title, and interest in SignaSure, including all intellectual property rights, remain with the developers.
+All rights, title, and interest in SignaSure, including all intellectual property rights, remain with Looma Labs.
 You are granted a limited, non-exclusive, non-transferable license to use the App for personal, non-commercial purposes.

 ### Your Content
 You retain ownership of any documents or content you upload to the App.
 By using the App, you grant us a limited license to process your content solely for the purpose of providing the App's functionality.